Budibase/website/content/blog/updates/future-of-budibase-2026.md

 ![Budibase AI Workflows](https://res.cloudinary.com/daog6scxm/image/upload/v1765209192/cms/future-of-bb-dec25/bb-ai-workflows_ydztyp.png)

-## 1. Agents
+### 1. Agents

-AI Agents work best when they are single-purpose - where each agent has a clear set of instructions and a limited set of tools to use.
+AI Agents work best when they are single-purpose - where each agent has a clear set of instructions and a well defined set of tools to perform its tasks.

 Inside Budibase, you’ll be able to create multiple specialized agents - each with access only to the data and APIs you choose.
 The chat interface (or another agent) will help orchestrate which agent to call for each request.